reactjs/react.dev/src/content/reference/react-dom/components/link.md

 ### Linking to a stylesheet {/*linking-to-a-stylesheet*/}

-If a Component depends on a certain stylesheet in order to be displayed correctly, you can render a link to that stylesheet within the component.
+If a Component depends on a certain stylesheet in order to be displayed correctly, you can render a link to that stylesheet within the Component.
 Your Component will [suspend](/reference/react/Suspense) while the stylesheet is loading.
 You must supply the `precedence` prop, which tells React where to place this stylesheet relative to others — stylesheets with higher precedence can override those with lower precedence.

 <Note>
 When you want to use a stylesheet, it can be beneficial to call the [preinit](/reference/react-dom/preinit) function.
-Calling this function may allow the browser to start fetching the stylesheet earlier than if you just render a `<link>` component, for example by sending an [HTTP Early Hints response](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/103).
+Calling this function may allow the browser to start fetching the stylesheet earlier than if you just render a `<link>` Component, for example by sending an [HTTP Early Hints response](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/103).
 </Note>

 <SandpackWithHTMLOutput>